Dwrulesalot/DPS941-Lab1/README.md

+#Changes to the sample application
+rotate.py has been changed from it's original code to conform to lab1 specs

 # AWS RoboMaker Sample Application - Hello World

 This demonstrates the structure of a ROS project that works with RoboMaker by creating a robot spinning in an empty world.